adrianj/RangeImaging/readme.txt

 git commit -a -m "message" : Commits changes to all modified files.
 Without the -m "message" it opens up VIM asking for a message.
 Quitting is not intuitive - type "<esc> :wq" to save and quit.
 There must surely be an easier way!!

 git push : pushes commited changes to github.
+If it fails, do a fetch/merge to fix any conflicts (see below)

 git --help
 git <command> --help.
 Gives help info for git and git commands (eg, commit, add, etc.)